kiwisherk/pwp/README.md

 # pwp
-A briefer 'ip a' command
+A briefer 'ip a' command.

 I never liked the command 'ip'.
 I can never remember the command line arguments and the help message is too obtuse.
 Also, it is too verbose, with on interface printing five lines.

-This program runs the command 'ip a' and presents some
-of the information in a clearer way.
+This program runs the command 'ip a' and presents some of the information in a clearer way.

 usage: pyp [-h] [-a] [-6] [-e] [-m]